On this page...

 Oct.
 9, 2023

 Sept.
 11, 2023

 April 26, 2023 - A quorum was not present at this meeting, so no official actions or minutes were taken.

 Meetings are open to the public who may join in-person or virtually using the virtual meeting link found in the meeting agenda.

 Members of the public may provide public comment in the following ways:

 - Attend in-person: Sign up in-person or electronically prior to the public comment period of each meeting.
 The electronic sign-up is available in the agenda.

 - Attending virtually: Sign up electronically prior to the public comment period of each meeting.
 The electronic sign-up is available in the agenda.

 - Unable to attend a meeting: Provide written public comment to the Iowa Dyslexia Board.

-Iowa Dyslexia Task Force - Established by the Iowa General Assembly in 2018 (SF 2360), this task force met in 2018 and 2019 with the purpose of submitting its findings and recommendations relating to dyslexia.
+An Iowa Dyslexia Task Force, established by the Iowa General Assembly in 2018 (SF 2360), met in 2018 and 2019 with the purpose of submitting its findings and recommendations relating to dyslexia.